visforvali/ws297y/notes/notes-9.1.md

 2. Protector, what they give up to protect it ([Six of Cups](https://labyrinthos.co/blogs/tarot-card-meanings-list/six-of-cups-meaning-tarot-card-meanings){:target="_blank"})
 3. Seeker, what they will lose to uncover it ([The Sun](https://labyrinthos.co/blogs/tarot-card-meanings-list/the-sun-meaning-major-arcana-tarot-card-meanings){:target="_blank"})

-**Post-Prediction Journaling**: What world-changing chain of events do they incite?
+**Post-Prediction Journaling**: *Your visitor leaves, feeling mostly unchanged, back to their normal life and regular days, but the slight changes in their actions ripple out into the world.* What world-changing chain of events do they incite?
 How does their life stay mundane despite their impact?

 ## Three Parables about Water